radicula/radicula.github.io/_posts/weblog/2022-01-12-media-roundup.md

 ### Hawkeye (the series)

 Okay, so I _loved_ the classic David Aja comics.
 Pizza dog, all that.
 I read them in high school and still have the copies I bought then (which, if you know how many times I've moved since then, will mean a lot to you).
 Seeing scenes in the show that were pulled almost directly from the comics made me very happy.
 (Side note: apparently David Aja hasn't even seen the show, which is wild to me.
-If I were making a hawkeye show I would have paid good money to get David Aja involved).
+If I were making a hawkeye show I would have paid good money to get David Aja involved.)
 I also like Kate and Clint's dynamic and Yelena is (as ever) wonderful.
-Looking forward to getting more content from Kate and Yelena, for sure.
+Looking forward to getting more content about Kate and Yelena, for sure.

 Disclaimer: I don't pay for MCU content and cannot recommend that you do, either.
 Didney doesn't need any more cash.